bitfield/ftl-fundamentals/08/README.md

 }
 ```

 It looks a bit more complicated than the previous tests we've seen, but that's really only because it tests multiple _cases_.
 For example, the first case is 1 plus 1, and the result should be 2.
 The second case is 2 plus 2, and the result should be 4, and so on.
+Let's see how it works.

 We first of all set up the `struct` type for our test case: